Sega: Legacy

 Sega is one of the world's most prolific arcade game producers, having developed more than 500 games, 70 franchises, and 20 arcade system boards since 1981.
 It has been recognized by Guinness World Records for this achievement.
 Of Sega's arcade division, Eurogamer's Martin Robinson said, "It's boisterous, broad and with a neat sense of showmanship running through its range.
 On top of that, it has something that's often evaded its console-dwelling cousin: success."
+Hideki Sato, who developed most of Sega's hardware has said a major failure of Sega has been not integrating its arcade and console divisions more for synergy.

 The Sega Genesis is often ranked among the best consoles in history.
 In 2014, USgamer's Jeremy Parish credited it for galvanizing the market by breaking Nintendo's near-monopoly, helping create modern sports game franchises, and popularizing television games in the UK.
 Kalinske felt Sega had innovated by developing games for an older demographic and pioneering the "street date" concept with the simultaneous North American and European release of Sonic the Hedgehog 2.
 Sega of America's marketing campaign for the Genesis influenced marketing for later consoles.

 Despite its commercial failure, the Saturn is well regarded for its library, though it has been criticized for a lack of high-profile franchise releases.
 Edge wrote that "hardened loyalists continue to reminisce about the console that brought forth games like Burning Rangers, Guardian Heroes, Dragon Force, and Panzer Dragoon Saga."
 Sega's management was criticized for its handling of the Saturn.
 According to Greg Sewart of 1Up.com, "the Saturn will go down in history as one of the most troubled, and greatest, systems of all time".